-- 13. Representative Plaintiff is an adult individual and, at all relevant times herein, a resident of the State of California.
-Representative Plaintiff is a victim of the Data Breach. - 14.
-Prior to the Data Breach, Representative Plaintiff purchased or otherwise received goods/services from Defendant. - 15.
-In connection with the provision of these services, Defendant collected PII and financial information from Representative Plaintiff.
-As a result, Representative Plaintiff's information was among the data accessed by an unauthorized third-party in the Data Breach. - 16.
-At all times herein relevant, Representative Plaintiff is and was a member of the Classes. - 17.
-As required in order to receive goods/services from Defendant, Representative Plaintiff provided Defendant with highly sensitive personal and financial information. - 18.
+- Representative Plaintiff is an adult individual and, at all relevant times herein, a 13. resident of the State of California.
+Representative Plaintiff is a victim of the Data Breach. - Prior to the Data Breach, Representative Plaintiff purchased or otherwise received 14. goods/services from Defendant. - In connection with the provision of these services, Defendant collected PII and 15. financial information from Representative Plaintiff.
+As a result, Representative Plaintiff's information was among the data accessed by an unauthorized third-party in the Data Breach. - At all times herein relevant, Representative Plaintiff is and was a member of the 16.
+Classes.

+- 17. As required in order to receive goods/services from Defendant, Representative Plaintiff provided Defendant with highly sensitive personal and financial information. - 18.
 Representative Plaintiff's PII was exposed in the Data Breach because Defendant stored and/or shared Representative Plaintiff's PII and financial information.
-Representative

-- 19. Representative Plaintiff received a letter from Defendant, dated December 16, 2021, informing Representative Plaintiff that Representative Plaintiff's PII and/or financial information was involved in the Data Breach (the "Notice").
+Representative Plaintiff's PII and financial information was within the possession and control of Defendant at the time of the Data Breach. - 19.
+Representative Plaintiff received a letter from Defendant, dated January 28, 2022, informing Representative Plaintiff that Representative Plaintiff's PII and/or financial information was involved in the Data Breach (the "Notice").
 The Notice explained that Defendant detected unusual activity on its network and took steps to secure the systems, but not until an unauthorized third-party gained access to Defendant's network and accessed Representative Plaintiff's PII and financial information.
-While Defendant claims to have detected this breach as early as November 23, 2021, it did not inform Representative Plaintiff prior to the Notice dated January 28, 2022. - 20.
+Defendant claims to have detected and determined that Representative Plaintiff's information was accessed and acquired from Defendant's network on December 27, 2021.
+However, the breach itself took place on August 16, 2021.
+Defendant did not inform Representative Plaintiff prior to the Notice dated January 28, 2022. - 20.
 Representative Plaintiff has already spent and will continue to spend time dealing with the consequences of the Data Breach.
 This includes, without limitation, time spent verifying the legitimacy and impact of the Data Breach, exploring credit monitoring and identity theft insurance options, self-monitoring various accounts, and seeking legal counsel regarding options for remedying and/or mitigating the effects of the Data Breach.
-This time has been lost forever and cannot be recaptured. - Representative Plaintiff suffered actual injury in the form of damages to and 21. diminution in the value of Representative Plaintiff's PII-a form of intangible property that Representative Plaintiff entrusted to Defendant for the purpose of receiving products/services, which was compromised in and as a result of the Data Breach. - 22.
-Representative Plaintiff suffered lost time, annoyance, interference, and inconvenience as a result of the Data Breach and has anxiety and increased concerns for the loss of privacy, as well as anxiety over the impact of cybercriminals accessing and using sensitive PII and/or financial information. - 23.
-Representative Plaintiff has suffered imminent and impending injury arising from the substantially increased risk of fraud, identity theft, and misuse resulting from Representative Plaintiff's PII and financial information, in combination with Representative Plaintiff's name, being placed in the hands of unauthorized third-parties/criminals.
+This time has been lost forever and cannot be recaptured. - 21.
+Representative Plaintiff suffered actual injury in the form of damages to and diminution in the value of Representative Plaintiff's PII-a form of intangible property that Representative Plaintiff entrusted to Defendant for the purpose of receiving products/services, which was compromised in and as a result of the Data Breach. - 22.
+Representative Plaintiff suffered lost time, annoyance, interference, and inconvenience as a result of the Data Breach and has anxiety and increased concerns for the loss of privacy, as well as anxiety over the impact of cybercriminals accessing and using sensitive PII and/or financial information.

+- Representative Plaintiff has suffered imminent and impending injury arising from 23. the substantially increased risk of fraud, identity theft, and misuse resulting from Representative Plaintiff's PII and financial information, in combination with Representative Plaintiff's name, being placed in the hands of unauthorized third-parties/criminals. - 24.
+Representative Plaintiff has a continuing interest in ensuring that the PII and financial information, which, upon information and belief, remains backed up in Defendant's possession, is protected and safeguarded from future breaches.